Data Lab / First light for a thermosphere sensor made of falling satellites

 The thermosphere is the only part of the climate system that breathes on a timescale of hours.
 A solar flare or a geomagnetic storm dumps energy into the upper atmosphere, it puffs outward, and the air that low-Earth-orbit satellites fly through gets denser.
 The effect is large and well documented.
 In February 2022 a moderate storm raised drag enough to pull roughly 38 freshly launched Starlinks back into the atmosphere before they reached their operating altitude.

-Satellite drag has been used as a thermospheric density proxy for decades (Emmert and colleagues; the HASDM assimilation system).
+Satellite drag has been used as a thermospheric density proxy for decades.
 What is new is not the physics but the sample.
-There are now more than 10,000 Starlinks in a narrow altitude shell, each reporting orbital elements many times a day.
-In principle that is a dense, fleet-scale instrument for watching the upper atmosphere expand and contract.
-This pilot asks the most basic question that instrument has to answer before any of the ambitious versions are worth attempting: can it see a single, ordinary geomagnetic storm?
+There are now more than 10,000 Starlinks in a narrow altitude shell, each reporting orbital elements many times a day — in principle a dense, fleet-scale instrument for watching the upper atmosphere expand and contract.
+The pilot version of this monitor asked the most basic question that instrument has to answer before any ambitious version is worth attempting: can it see a single, ordinary geomagnetic storm?
+It could not answer cleanly, because the one deep storm of the era pre-dated the catalog and the only in-coverage storm was a shallow one.
+It closed with a concrete, falsifiable prediction — the sensor would gain power once a strong storm landed in coverage — and it named the target: a Dst below about −150 nT, with a clean onset and coverage on both sides.

 2. Data

-Starlink orbital elements (CelesTrak).
+Starlink orbital elements (via the satellite_decay dex).
 Each satellite reports a mean motion, the number of orbits it completes per day.
 As an orbit decays the satellite drops, speeds up, and its mean motion rises.
-The rate of that rise, d(mean_motion)/dt, is the drag signal and therefore a thermospheric density proxy.
-We extracted every Starlink record from the TerraPulse celestrak source: 10,591 distinct satellites, 610,214 object-days, spanning 2026-03-27 to 2026-06-09 (75 days).
+The rate of that rise is the drag signal and therefore a thermospheric density proxy.
+The panel is drawn from the TerraPulse satellite_decay dex — a per-object catalog whose slot carries the measured CelesTrak element track of one catalogued object.
+Regrouping the Starlink slots into a daily panel gives 10,950 distinct satellites, 930,196 object-days, spanning 2026-03-27 to 2026-07-15 (111 days).

 Space-weather drivers (daily).
-Dst index (storm intensity, the most negative daily excursion), DSCOVR solar-wind speed, SILSO sunspot number (a proxy for the slow solar-EUV heating baseline), and GOES X-ray flux (flare context).
+Dst index (storm intensity, the most negative daily excursion), DSCOVR solar-wind speed, SILSO sunspot number (a proxy for the slow solar-EUV heating baseline), and GOES X-ray flux (flare context), each resolved through the TerraPulse provenance registry to its geophysical-index source.

 3. Method

 Per-object decay rate.
-For each satellite we took the daily-median mean motion (to suppress the jitter between the several orbital-element updates per day) and estimated a daily decay rate as the slope of a centered seven-day (plus or minus three day) linear fit.
+For each satellite we took the daily-median mean motion (to suppress the jitter between the several orbital-element updates per day) and estimated a daily decay rate as the slope of a centered seven-day (±3 day) linear fit.
 Robust slopes, not single-pair differences, because two-line-element sets are individually noisy.

 Fleet aggregate.
-The daily median decay rate over the clean population, with a 10 percent trimmed mean as a backup.
-Median rather than mean to resist the residual maneuver outliers.
+The daily median decay rate over the clean population, median rather than mean to resist residual maneuver outliers.

-• H1, storm impulse: superposed-epoch of the fleet-median rate on days -10 to +15 around 2026-04-18, with a pre-storm baseline (days -10 to -2) compared to a post-storm window (days 0 to +5).
+• H1, storm impulse: superposed-epoch of the fleet-median rate on days −10 to +15 around 2026-07-04, comparing a pre-storm baseline (days −10 to −2) to a post-storm window (days 0 to +5).
 Significance against a shuffle null of random quiet epoch days, plus an object-resampling bootstrap.

 • H2, continuous driver: daily fleet rate against storm intensity (−Dst), sunspots, and solar-wind speed, at lags 0 to 2, Pearson and Spearman, with a partial correlation removing the sunspot baseline.

-• H3, altitude gradient: the storm response stratified by altitude (mean-motion band), expecting a larger response lower down.
+• H3, altitude gradient: the storm response stratified by altitude (mean-motion band).

-• H0, null: the fleet rate around the storm and across the window is within background variability, with no driver correlation that survives honest significance testing.
+• H0, null: the fleet rate is within background variability, with no driver correlation that survives honest significance testing.

 4. Results

-4.1 H1: a rise in the right direction that does not clear the background
+4.1 H1: a real rise that does not clear the quiet-time background

-• Quiet control.
-Running the identical superposed-epoch on a quiet date, 2026-05-25, yields a +1.4 x 10^-6 "response."
-The instrument produces a positive shift of this size with no storm present.
+• The quiet control does not.
+Running the identical superposed-epoch on a quiet date, 2026-05-25, still yields a +1.0 × 10⁻⁶ "response."
+The instrument produces a positive shift of about 40% of the storm's size with no storm present.

-The honest reading of H1 is a non-detection.
-The fleet rate rose in the predicted direction, but a rise of this size is something the instrument does on quiet days too.
+The honest reading of H1 is a positive but non-significant response.
+The fleet rate rose in the predicted direction and the rise is thruster-clean, but a rise of this size is still something the instrument does on quiet days.

 4.3 H3: the altitude gradient is an artifact of degenerate binning

 3. The effective sample is days, not satellites.
-Thousands of satellites collapse into one daily series with about 20 to 27 independent points.
-The statistical power lives in the number of independent days, and 75 days holding one moderate storm is thin.
+Thousands of satellites collapse into one daily series with a limited number of independent points; power lives in independent days.

 6. Limitations

-• One storm, one window.
-A single moderate event over 75 days cannot establish or rule out a population-level drag response.
+• One storm.
+A single event, however deep, cannot establish or rule out a population-level drag response.

 • No direct EUV index.
 We proxy solar heating with sunspot number; F10.7 and Kp are not ingested.
-This weakens the driver side but does not affect the null.
+The solar-wind and sunspot series also lag the satellite panel by about two weeks, weakening the driver side of H2 but not the H1 null.

 7. What would change the verdict